spekkionu/laravel-zend-acl/README.md

 1. Add `'Spekkionu\ZendAcl\ZendAclServiceProvider',` to the service provider list in `config/app.php`.
 2. Add `'Acl' => 'Spekkionu\ZendAcl\Facades\Acl',` to the list of aliases in `config/app.php`.
-3. Run `php artisan vendor:publish --provider=Spekkionu\ZendAcl\ZendAclServiceProvider`
+3. Run `php artisan vendor:publish --provider="Spekkionu\ZendAcl\ZendAclServiceProvider"`

 After publishing the permissions will be defined in `app/Http/acl.php`.